 35. Third-Party Rights

 These Terms are for the benefit of you and the Company only.
 Nothing in these Terms is intended to confer any rights on any third party.
 The Contracts (Rights of Third Parties) Act 1999 shall not apply to these Terms, and no third party shall have the right to enforce any provision of these Terms.
+The parties may vary, update, or terminate these Terms without the consent of any third party.

 36. Notices